jcranky/scalatron/README.md

 ## License

 Scalatron is licensed under the Creative Commons Attribution 3.0 Unported License.
 The documentation, tutorial and source code are intended as a community resource and you can basically use, copy and improve them however you want.
 Included works are subject to their respective licenses.

+## Run inside a docker container

+    docker run -p 8080:8080 -v /tmp/bots:/opt/Scalatron/bots scalatron

+## Build a new docker image

+Being in the project root directory:

+1. Update the version in Dockerfile
+2. Build the project `sbt assembly`
+3. Build an image `docker build -t scalatron .`